The golf terms representing the many movements involved in a golf swing are broken down into sections on this page.

 In sentence: Jim’s playing partners really wish his pre-shot routine wasn’t so elaborate so that they could improve the pace of play and catch up to the group ahead.

-As an optional component of the pre-shot routine the waggle is accomplished just prior to the golfer beginning his swing, when the golfer’s setup is mostly in place.
 During a waggle, the golfer will raise the clubhead from behind the ball and using his wrists will alternate between a cocking and uncoking motion, swinging the club gently back and forward at least a few times.
 In many instances the golfer will also simultaneously shift weight slightly between his feet, lifting his toes from the ground in order to find a comfortable standing position.

 Although some would interpret the waggle as a nervous tick or as a way to calm nerves down, Ben Hogan recommended people use it as part of their golf swing prior to a long shot.
 As far as contemporary golfers go, Jason Dufner performs a very typical waggle before hitting his drives.